pep-marshall/langschwert-regelwerk/English.md

        judged as such by the Referee, even if, as a result of its flexibility, the tip of the opponent’s weapon makes contact with the target.

-10. Detailed examples and descriptions for application of Vor rule are described [Vor-Priority](Vor-Priority.md)
+10. Detailed examples and descriptions for application of Vor rule are described here:
+    [Vor-Priority](Vor-Priority.md)

 ## Close quarter combat